-Child care must be made available to any client who needs it in order to accept employment or to participate in another work activity.
+Child care must be made available to any Work-Eligible Participant who needs it in order to accept employment or to participate in another work activity.
 The client must be referred to the appropriate Resource and Referral agency.
 Child care must be arranged before placement.